m-shahbaz-kharal/LiGuard-2.x/README.md

 # Installation
 Requirements:
+- OS
   - Windows 10 or later
+  - macOS 10.14 Mojave or later
 - Python 3.8, 3.9, 3.10, or 3.11

 Install `LiGuard` with pip (from PyPI):